 8. Type quit or exit to log off, reconnect any serial cable you disconnected, and restart any service you disabled.

-Rack PDU Front Panel
+Front Panel Overview

 NOTE: Your Rack PDU is configured so the display backlight turns off after 10 minutes of inactivity.
-The backlight can be turned on by depressing any button below the display
+Press any display navigation button to illuminate the backlight.